 The Playhouse invited a series of guest directors – Steven Berkoff directed and starred in Coriolanus, Barrie Rutter, Prunella Scales and Alan Rickman.

-Matthew Warchus’s (now director of Old Vic) production of Peter Pan was revived 12 years later in 2008.
+Matthew Warchus’s (now director of Old Vic) production of Peter Pan was staged at the Playhouse.

 Sir Ian McKellen joined the rep company appearing in The Seagull, Present Laughter and The Tempest.